 What should they have included on the map to successfully track ROI?

-As we learned above, you need to capture (at a minimum) peoples emails.
-This can be as simple as including a call to action on the map directing people to a website where they can sign up for a coupon or discount at each of the featured museums.
+As we learned above, you need to capture (at a minimum) user email addresses.
+This can be as simple as including a call to action on the map directing people to a website where they can sign up for a coupon or discount at each of the featured locations.

-In turn, this would build a database for the local tourism commission, letting them know approximately how many people picked up the map as well as giving them the opportunity to cross-promote additional products and services.
+As a result, this would create a database for the local tourism commission, recording how many people picked up the map as well as giving them the opportunity to cross-promote additional products and services.

-For the museums, having users scan their coupon code upon arrival allows the ability to track exactly how many paying customers converted as a direct result of the map, thus determining the ROI from their $500 dollars.
+For the museums, by having users scan their coupon code upon arrival allows the ability to track exactly how many paying customers converted as a direct result of the map, thus determining ROI from their $500 investment.

 Compare the pickup rate with the total number of email sign-ups and we can establish a conversion rate.